jaredmales/rtimv/readme.md

 ## Motivation

 Displays images streaming from a scientific (primarily astronomical) camera.
-Such images are expected to be "monochrome", or rather single-color-channel.  rtimv provides convenient ways to change the "stretch", colortable, and to perform measurements on the images as they are displayed.
+Such images are expected to be "monochrome", or rather single-color-channel.  rtimv provides convenient ways to change the "stretch", color table, and to perform measurements on the images as they are displayed.
 Can handle high frame rates (much higher than monitor refresh).

 Originally developed to support the MagAO+VisAO camera.
 Now adapted to work with the shared memory image system developed for SCExAO, and now used in MILK/CACAO.